danielsimeone/flash-archive/README.md

 --if you are not connected to the 'flashair' network that the Toshiba flashair uses as its default, then the programme will crash

+Collaboration: --if you would like to help with the project in any way, email me at daniel.simeone@gmail.com, and I'll add you as a collaborator.
+If there are several people who do so, I'll make a mailing list.

 -----Licence ----